 The research team gave out the technology to a subset of firms in May 2012 and is continuing to survey firms to watch the adoption process.
 In the first year, a number of firms adopted the technology -- including one of the largest firms in town -- but overall the rate of adoption remained puzzlingly low.
 The research team hypothesized that a misalignment of incentives within firms is a key reason for non-adoption: most cutters in the sector are paid piece-rate wages and the new technology, although is saves on material costs, slows them down.
 The cutters, realizing that their wages will fall, have found ways to resist adoption.
 To probe this hypothesis, the researchers designed a second experiment: in half of the firms that originally received the technology, they offered cutters a lump-sum bonus equal to a monthly wage to cutters if they could demonstrate competence in using the new technology.
 This incentive payment, small from the point of view of the cost savings from the technology, had a statistically significant effect on adoption.
 The findings suggest that the misalignment of incentives is indeed an important reason for non-adoption of the cost-reducing technology.

 A working paper is available here.
-In a separate paper, the authors are investigating spillovers of the new technology from initially treated to initially non-treated firms, and the channels through which such spillovers occur.
-Final results for the second paper are expected in mid-2015.
+In a separate project, the authors are investigating spillovers of the new technology from initially treated to initially non-treated firms, and the channels through which such spillovers occur.
+Final results for the second paper are expected in mid-2016.